Want the COVID-19 vaccine but too scared of needles?

 - Humans can develop fears and phobias around almost anything from spiders, clowns, flying to plastic cups.

-Sometimes with different forms of therapy we can be tempted to find out the true cause or logical explanation for our behaviour, sometimes you may find one, there's no guarantee that it's the correct one, but it is not necessary for you to overcome your fear for good.
+Sometimes with different forms of therapy we can be tempted to find out the root cause or logical explanation for our behaviour, sometimes you may find one, there's no guarantee that it's the correct one, but it is not necessary for you to overcome your fear for good.

 However it's important to understand a couple of things about fears and phobias.